DirectoryTree/ImapEngine.com/src/app/docs/usage/monitoring/page.md

 ```

 {% callout type="warning" title="Important" %}
-You must return the `MessageQuery` from the callback.
+You must return the `MessageQuery` instance in the callback.
 {% /callout %}

 ## Custom Timeouts